Acharnes

-Acharnes, also known as Menidi, is a municipality in the East Attica regional unit in Greece.
+Acharnes, (Αχαρνές, before 1915: Μενίδι, Menidi) is a municipality in the East Attica regional unit in Greece.
 With 108,169 inhabitants (2021 census), it is the ninth most populous municipality in Greece.
 It lies just north of the Athens urban area.

 Geography

 The northern part of the municipality is covered by the forested Parnitha mountain.
 The southern part is in the plain of Athens, and is densely populated.
 The built-up area of Acharnes in this southern part of the municipality is continuous with that of the adjacent suburbs to the west, east and south.
 The centre of Acharnes is 11 km due north of Athens city centre.
 The two other settlements in the municipality, Thrakomakedones and Varympompi, are situated further north, in the foothills of Parnitha.
 Acharnes is crossed by several important roads and railways, including the A6 motorway, the Piraeus–Platy railway and the Athens Airport–Patras railway.
 The Acharnes Railway Center is the main railway junction of Attica; two other stations in the municipality are Acharnes railway station and Kato Acharnes railway station, both on the Piraeus–Platy railway.
 Acharnes is home to the Folk Art Museum of Acharnes.